-During the previous tournament they had a blast when some of the boys asked them to play doubles with them.
+During the previous tournament, they had a blast when some of the boys asked them to play doubles with them.
 It was so much fun!
-You could see on their faces how much they enjoyed making new friends playing this beautiful sport…
+You could see on their faces how much they enjoyed making new friends while playing this beautiful sport…

 I also need to stop expecting them to win the tournaments (even though they have been getting very close to doing so quite a few times).

-The expectations I put on myself are the ones that prevent me from enjoying watching my kids playing and competing.
+The expectations I put on myself are the ones that prevent me from enjoying watching my kids play and compete.

-I am terrible not realising what a splendid chance they have to play a sport that is so respected, to meet quality people and stay healthy while other kids watch TV or get involved in the so many un-productive activities that our young population is now exposed to.
+I am terrible to not realize what a splendid chance they have to play a sport that is so respected, to meet quality people and stay healthy while other kids watch TV or get involved in the many un-productive activities that our young population are now exposed to.

 So I say to myself: “Cosmin, be happy and enjoy these moments, these days and years that are unique!”